prathibha07/text_mining_recipe_data/README.md

 Used -- https://rainbowplantlife.com/ as reference webpage

 Three main tasks performed:
-● scraping data: scraped at least 100 recipes from the website ● cleaning data: cleaned ingredient data for further calculation.
+ \t scraping data: scraped at least 100 recipes from the website
+\t cleaning data: cleaned ingredient data for further calculation.
 This includes, but is not limited to, removing excess white spaces, correcting for a few edge cases, and correcting any remaining formatting issues
-● calculating: what are the 10 most common ingredients used in these recipes
+\t calculating: what are the 10 most common ingredients used in these recipes

 1. rawData.csv -> data captured from webscrapping
   Data for the rawData and cleanData files should be formatted with three columns: url, name, ingredient.